 The email must include the Court of Appeal record number, the title of the case, the date of the order and (in the case of solicitors) the party you represent.
 Plain copy orders will be returned by email at no charge.
 Attested copy orders must be collected in person from the Court of Appeal Office – if you are representing yourself you will be asked for photographic identification.

-You can check High Court Search to see if your order has been signed.
+You can check High Court Search to see if your order has been perfected.

 2. Contacting a registrar